 Halloween in New Orleans

-If you thought that Halloween was just a night for the kids to go trick or treating with their parents in tow, you need to think again.
-Here in New Orleans, like nearly everything else, it’s different.
 Halloween, Crescent City-style, is second only to Mardi Gras for wild and crazy, dressing-up-in-costume kind of fun and it isn’t just for kids, either.
-Adults get to join in the merriment and craziness as well.
-In fact, it’s probably even more fun for the grown-ups than it is for the little ones!
+Adults get to join the fun and craziness as well.
+In fact, there are a few events that are much more fun for the grown-ups than for the little ones!

-On and around All Hallows’ Eve in New Orleans there is something for everyone; from the smallest trick-or-treaters to the biggest party monsters.
-This is a city so rich in haunted history it is widely known as “The Most Haunted City in America.”
+On and around All Hallows’ Eve in New Orleans there will be something for everyone; from the smallest trick-or-treaters to the biggest party monsters.

-You might want to start your Halloween adventure with one of the many haunted tours through the French Quarter or some other spooky part of the city.
-There are haunted houses Uptown, in the Garden District and elsewhere, if you know where to go or are with someone who does.
+Start your weekend with one of the many haunted tours through the French Quarter or some other spooky part of the city.
+There are haunted houses Uptown, in the Garden District and elsewhere.
 And then, of course, there are the world-famous cemeteries where the dearly departed are buried in tombs aboveground.
 Hundreds of stories abound in which the ghosts of these “Cities of the Dead” make their presence known, some of which have actually been documented and visually captured.

 Some of these shops plan special events for Halloween, so make sure you stop by and get in on the action.
 You can read about them online by visiting the city’s Voodoo shopping page.

-If you aren’t out on Halloween in costume, you are missing out on the most fun.
-But, what if you don’t have one?
+Don’t have a costume yet?
 No problem.
 One of the city’s many costume shops will be happy to fix you up for the occasion.
-You can get anything from cat ears and bat wings and vampire fangs to the most over-the-top outfits you’ve ever seen anywhere.
-Including feather boas, multicolored wigs and masks for those who are into glamour.
+You can get anything from cat ears and bat wings and vampire fangs to the most over-the-top outfits you’ve ever seen, including feather boas, multicolored wigs and masks for those who are into glamour.

-One of the biggest Halloween celebrations occurs every year on Frenchmen Street in the Faubourg Marigny.
-Throngs of partygoers, including locals and tourists, take to the streets in their elaborate and frequently outlandish outfits.
-Of course, you can expect to find many kindred “spirits” among the frenzied throng and you might even run into a “blood” relative or two.
+You’ll find one of the biggest Halloween celebrations this year on Frenchmen Street in the Faubourg Marigny.
+Masses of partygoers, including locals and tourists, take to the streets in their elaborate and frequently outlandish outfits.

 Krewe of Boo

-As the official New Orleans Halloween parade, Krewe of Boo brings the celebration to life.
-With floats constructed by Kern Studios, America’s premier float-building organization, the parade frightens and excites the crowds.
-Kern artists design 3-D papier mâché and fiberglass props that mimic all of Halloween’s spooky creatures.
+As the official New Orleans Halloween parade, Krewe of Boo will bring the celebration to life on Saturday October 24th, the weekend before Halloween.
+The parade will frighten and excite the crowds with 3-D papier mâché and fiberglass props that mimic all of Halloween’s spooky creatures.

 If you’re looking for something a little more family-friendly, check out Audubon Zoo’s annual “Boo at the Zoo.”
-The Zoo stays open for the evening with entertainment, food, trick-or-treating, (not so) scary stories, fun rides, a haunted house, and more, plus an opportunity for the little ones to get up close and personal with some of the more friendly animals in the zoo’s collection.
+The Zoo will stay open for Friday and Saturday evenings on October 16, 17, 23 and 24 with entertainment, food, trick-or-treating, (not so) scary stories, fun rides, a haunted house, and more – plus an opportunity for the little ones to get up close and personal with some of the more friendly animals in the zoo’s collection.

-The Louisiana Children’s Museum, located at 420 Julia Street in the heart of the Warehouse Arts District often stages Halloween-related events and activities for the little ones.
-Check with them as the date gets closer by calling 504-523-1357 or visit their website.
+The Louisiana Children’s Museum, located in the heart of the Warehouse Arts District also usually hosts Halloween-related events and activities for the little ones.
+Check with them as the date gets closer by calling (504) 523-1357 or visit their website.